-There are many pieces of evidence needed for a DWI conviction.
+There are many types of evidence needed for a DWI conviction.

 To try to prove that you are guilty of driving while intoxicated (DWI), the prosecutor will likely present: